ebzzry/ebzzry.github.io/src/symbols-marks.md

 * Mac: Option + Shift + -
 * Linux: Compose - - -

 The em dash can be used in a multitude of ways.
-To use it like a
+Like em dashes, don’t put spaces around it.
+To use it like a colon:
-colon:

 * Two men are dead: Juan and Pedro.
 * Two men are dead—Juan and Pedro.